Lead Generation for Contractors, painting leads, Uncategorized

 Get ahead of your competitors and utilize your winter months wisely by focusing on your marketing efforts while you have the time.
 Using multiple methods of lead generation may seem daunting.
 Luckily, companies like 99 Calls can help you manage your marketing efforts and get a return on your investment!

 Fall marks the beginning of the slower season for many contractors.
-The period between Mid November through the New Year yields far fewer consumers looking to remodel, move or expand.
+Between mid-November and mid-January, fewer consumers planning to remodel, move, upgrade, or expand.
 People are gearing up for the holidays and the new year ahead.
-Add to that the uncertainty that COVID has unleashed, and the supply chain issues that have slowed the market even further, and you may be looking at a lean winter.
+Add to that the uncertainty of an election cycle, and you may be looking at a lean winter.

 There are several common mistakes that contractors make when tighter times approach.
-It may seem to make sense to cut back, lay off and lay low to avoid any unnecessary expenses, but savvy contractors utilize these quieter months to build.
+It may seem smart to cut back, lay off, and lay low to avoid unnecessary expenses, but savvy contractors utilize these quieter months to build.
 This keeps revenue channels open and puts businesses in a prime position to enjoy exponential growth when the hot season begins.

 Top Three Slow-Season Mistakes: